WeblateOrg/weblate/docs/workflows.rst

 Weblate can be configured to support several translation workflows.
 This document is not a complete listing of ways to configure Weblate, there are certainly more options.
-You can base another workflows on the most usual examples listed here.
+You can base another workflow on the most usual examples listed here.

 Translation access
 ------------------

-The :ref:`privileges` is not much discussed in the workflows as each of access control options can be applied to any workflows.
-Please consult that documentation for information how to manage access to translations.
+The :ref:`privileges` is not much discussed in the workflows as each access control option can be applied to any workflow.
+Please consult that documentation for information on how to manage access to translations.

-In following chapters, *any user* means any user who has access to the translation.
+In the following chapters, *any user* means any user who has access to the translation.
 It can be any authenticated user if project is public or user having :guilabel:`Translate` permission on the project.

 Translation states
 ------------------

-Each translated string can be in following states:
+Each translated string can be in one of following states:

 Untranslated
     Translation is empty, it might or not be stored in the file, depending on the file format.
 Needs editing
-    Translation needs editing, this is usually result of source string change.
+    Translation needs editing, this is usually the result of a source string change.
     The translation is stored in the file, depending on the file format it might be marked as needing edit (eg. fuzzy flag).
 Waiting for review